sriramsriram3/E-COMMERCE-CHATBOT/README.md

 <img width="373" alt="Screenshot 2024-11-03 223741-rag" src="https://github.com/user-attachments/assets/201da001-aec5-4d82-92c8-0e1e8edf2dda">

 User Query: The user sends a query to the bot through the /chat endpoint.

 Retrieval: Relevant product data is retrieved from AstraDB using vector similarity search.

 Generation: The Mistral model on GROQ generates a response using the retrieved data.

 Chat History & Memory: Past conversations and chat history are managed to provide contextual responses.

+## Sample output

 <img width="470" alt="Screenshot 2024-11-04 142808-app" src="https://github.com/user-attachments/assets/2cd5135c-2d54-4efb-b74f-d32fb9bc6a30">

+## Customization

+To customize the bot for other domains:

+Modify Retrieval Data: Update the dataset used in AstraDB to relevant information.

+Fine-Tune Model: Fine-tune the Mistral model if necessary.

+Add More Endpoints: Extend the Flask app for additional functionalities as needed.